FactomProject/factom-docs/wallet/includes/_backup-your-wallets.md

 **Viewing Private Keys**

 If you need to maintain access to an external address that's not based on your seed, you can do so by saving the private key for that address.
 This key allows you to sign transactions from that address.
-In other words, you can spend any factiods contatined within.
-Anyone who has this key can do the same, so it's crucial to make sure that no one else is able to obtain this key.
+In other words, you can spend any factoids contained within.
+Anyone who has this key can do the same, so it's crucial to make sure that no one else can obtain this key.

 To view the private key for any address in your address book, you need to first enable this ability in your settings.
-Navigate to the setting menu on the sidebar and check the box next to "Enable ability to export private keys" under Advanced Settings.
+Navigate to the settings menu on the sidebar and check the box next to "Enable ability to export private keys" under Advanced Settings.

 ![Allow viewing](/images/wallet_152.png)